 1199: Snorri marries Herdís Bersadóttir at Borg in the Mýrar-district in West-Iceland.
 (Borg was the former home of Egill Skallagrímsson from Egil's Saga.
 The photo below is of Borg).

-1199-1201: The young couple live under the protection of the Oddi clan in South-Iceland.
+1199-1201: The young couple lives under the protection of the Oddi clan in South Iceland.

 1202-1205: Snorri takes on all authority on the farm Borg in West-Iceland.